-- Try our Get into Sailing Taster Sessions Getting Started Page
+- Try our Get into Sailing Taster Sessions Book Try Sailing

 - Is gaining internationally recognised accreditations your goal?
-RYA Courses Page
+Sail Training Page

 - Improve your skills through Social Sailing Sessions & Development Coaching Social Sailing Page

-- Youth And Junior provides family fun and chance to improve sailing skills Youth and Junior
+- Youth and Junior Club provides family fun and a chance to improve sailing skills Youth and Junior

-- Club Racing is very popular with members and SDSC provides opportunity for Open Days and Fleet Development Support
+- Club Racing is very popular with members and SDSWC provides opportunity for Open meetings and Fleet Development Support

 We operate as part of the Royal Yachting Association´s Sailability initiative bringing the exhilaration, self reliance and freedom that sailing brings to all people.